splinesoft/SSBuild/readme.md

 ### Build Status Push Notifications

 My Jenkins server sends me a push notification with the result of every build.
-There's a few pieces involved:

-* [Pushover](https://pushover.net/) is a fantastic iOS app and web service for sending push notifications to your devices.
+This is powered by [Pushover](https://pushover.net/), a fantastic iOS app and web service for sending push notifications to your devices.

 The pushover script itself is super simple: